|

 rolling stock in use will pass through without

 problems).
-On the layout itself, a scenic break
+On the layout

-is needed to disguise the actual end of the track
+itself, a scenic break is needed to disguise the

-the baseboard frame or not.
+can be extended beyond the baseboard frame or

 |